-Chassis must be equipped with radial tubeless tires mounted on hub-piloted disc wheels.
-All wheels of 8.25 inches or greater width must be two hand-hold wheels.
+Chassis must be equipped with radial tubeless tires mounted on aluminum or hub-piloted disc wheels.
 Tires and rims must conform to current standards of the Tire and Rim Association (see Chassis Specifications Charts for sizes).
 See PAINT AND FINISH for wheel color information.